The following information is provided for reference purposes only and should be used at your own risk!

 Note: As needed, rotate piston tool (10mm open wrench) at every turn to facilitate tool access.

-Rotate vanos exhaust piston to allow tool access to splined shaft stud flats (10mm open wrench).
+Rotate Vanos exhaust piston to allow tool access to splined shaft stud flats (10mm open wrench).

-Disconnect vanos exhaust piston from exhaust splined shaft stud.
+Disconnect Vanos exhaust piston from exhaust splined shaft stud.

-Counter hold splined shaft stud and unscrew vanos piston; left hand thread (7mm open wrench, 10mm open wrench).
+Counter hold splined shaft stud and unscrew Vanos piston; left hand thread (7mm open wrench, 10mm open wrench).

 Note: Piston and shaft stud are left hand thread, thus unscrew by turning piston tool (10mm open wrench) from left to right (clockwise) (car front orientation).